aduis/golang-kafka-templates/README.md

   - Syslog logging of information and issues
   - Implements a word count logic for a basic accumulator of messages

+- [consumer-cluster-wordcount](./consumer-cluster-wordcount/) is a minimal implementation of a
+  - Kafka Consumer groups allowing for fault tolerance of consumer clients and load-balancing.

 - [producer-wordcount-api](./producer-wordcount-api) is a minimal implementation of a Kafka producer for sending http post vars into a a Kafka topic.
   - Graceful shutdown to avoid data loss and unexpected behavior
   - Configuration via environment variables
   - Syslog logging of information and issues

 ### Usage
 It assumed that you have an understanding of [Apache Kafka](https://kafka.apache.org/) and have a version of Kafka running that you can connect to for development.
+The Devoxx video [Introduction to Apache Kafka](https://www.youtube.com/watch?v=UEg40Te8pnE) by [James Ward](https://www.jamesward.com/) is a very concise way to get up to speed with terminology quickly.

 The Kafka [quickstart](https://kafka.apache.org/quickstart) tutorial can assist you in running a local copy.
 All examples require Kafka v0.9+ to utilize Kafka based client tracking rather than zookeeper.

 On macOS with [Homebrew](https://brew.sh/) installed the following starts a local copy of Kafka